Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Ruaha National Park

-Ruaha National Park is Tanzania’s second largest Np (after Nyerere NP).
+Ruaha National Park is Tanzania’s second largestย NP (after Nyerere NP).
 We did a self-drive tour in the park and slept inside, in one of the old tourist bandas for 30 USD, the room was nice and clean.
 You can book your room at the entrance of the park.

 The entrance ticket is valid for 24 hours so we suggest entering around 4 pm to enjoy the sunset, you’ve most of the next day available and then you can sleep in one of the many nice accommodations outside the park if you don’t want to drive back to Iringa at night, we stayed at Tungamalenga Lodge, 15 km from the park, basic, cheap and clean.
 Restaurant and bar on site.

-It is officially possible to pay with a credit card but because of the remoteness of the area, sometimes you have to wait to get signal.
+It is officially possible to pay with a credit card but because of the remoteness of the area, sometimes you have to wait to get a signal.
 The park is immense and there are not many tourists there, which creates a magic atmosphere, the real feel of being in the wild by yourself.
-Another thing we liked about this park is that, close to the bandas where we slept there is a village/headquarters with a gas station, a car mechanic, a school and a soccer field for the workers’ kids and a local bar and restaurant.
+Another thing we liked about this park is that, close to the bandas where we slept there is a village/headquarters with a gas station, a car mechanic, a school and a soccer field for the workers’ kids, and a local bar and restaurant.

 The prices were just like those of a normal local bar outside the park, the lady was preparing rice and beans, no other choice, but we could hang out with the park workers who came here after work for a beer or to watch TV.
 A very different vibe compared to other Tanzanian Parks.
 We have seen many animals, we followed a group of 60 elephants on their way to the pond at sunset.
 Spectacular.

-The road from Iringa to Ruaha is a dirt road called “Neverending road” but well maintained, it will take about 2 hours to drive the 120 km distance.
+The road from Iringa to Ruaha is a dirt road called “Neverending Road” but well maintained, it will take about 2 hours to drive the 120 km distance.
 If you don’t have a car available you can organize a private transport from Iringa or join a budget safari.

 All the Ruaha National Park Fees can be found here.